pingcap/blog/tips-and-tricks-for-writing-linux-bpf-applications-with-libbpf.md

 image: /images/blog/linux-bpf-performance-analysis-tools.jpg
 ---

+**Author:** [Wenbo Zhang](https://github.com/ethercflow) (Linux Kernel Engineer of the EE team at PingCAP)

+**Transcreator:** [Caitin Chen](https://github.com/CaitinChen); **Editor:** Tom Dewan

 ![Linux BPF performance analysis tools](media/linux-bpf-performance-analysis-tools.jpg)

 At the beginning of 2020, when I used the BCC tools to analyze our database performance bottlenecks, and pulled the code from the GitHub, I accidentally discovered that there was an additional [libbpf-tools](https://github.com/iovisor/bcc/tree/master/libbpf-tools) directory in the BCC project.
 I had read an article on [BPF portability](https://facebookmicrosites.github.io/bpf/blog/2020/02/19/bpf-portability-and-co-re.html) and another on [BCC to libbpf conversion](https://facebookmicrosites.github.io/bpf/blog/2020/02/20/bcc-to-libbpf-howto-guide.html), and I used what I learned to convert my previously submitted bcc-tools to libbpf-tools.
 I ended up converting nearly 20 tools.
 (See [Why We Switched from bcc-tools to libbpf-tools for BPF Performance Analysis](https://pingcap.com/blog/why-we-switched-from-bcc-tools-to-libbpf-tools-for-bpf-performance-analysis).)

 During this process, I was fortunate to get a lot of help from [Andrii Nakryiko](https://github.com/anakryiko) (the libbpf + BPF CO-RE project's leader).
 It was fun and I learned a lot.
 In this post, I'll share my experience about writing Berkeley Packet Filter (BPF) applications with libbpf.
 I hope this article is helpful to people who are interested in libbpf and inspires them to further develop and improve BPF applications with libbpf.

 Before you read further, however, consider reading [these posts for important background information:](https://facebookmicrosites.github.io/bpf/blog/2020/02/19/bpf-portability-and-co-re.html)